waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Evolution Methods
 - Some POKEMON evolve only by being traded: MACHOKE, KADABRA, HAUNTER, and GRAVELER.

-## Goldenrod Dept. Store B1F Puzzle (Third Attempt)
+## Goldenrod Dept. Store B1F Puzzle (Current Hypothesis)
-- **New Hypothesis (based on critique):** The clue 'work behind the scenes where no one can see us' implies a greater distance is needed.
-I must leave the entire Department Store building, walk around outside for a bit, and then return.
+- **Hypothesis 7 (To be tested):** Based on the clue "work behind the scenes where no one can see us," a greater distance is needed than simply changing floors.
+I must leave the entire Department Store building, walk around outside, and then return.
 This should trigger the final box movement.